davidolejniczak/BookManagementDatabase/README.md

 # Book Inventory Management System

 This project is a simple web-based Book Inventory Management System built using **Flask** as the web framework and **SQLite** as the database.
-It allows users to manage a collection of books by adding, filtering, exporting, and deleting entries from the inventory.
+It allows users to manage a collection of books by adding, filtering, exporting, entries from the inventory.

 ## Features
 - Add new books with required fields like title, author, genre, publication date, and ISBN.